Jatin-Mehra119/CAR_PRED/README.md

 How well those variables describe the price of a car Based on various market surveys, the consulting firm has gathered a large data set of different types of cars across the America market.

-I have trained the model (RandomForestRegressor) with fine tuning using RandomizedSearchVC

-Model accuracy - 92%

 DATA DICTONARY